RoboJackets/apiary-mobile/README.md

 You can install the Fastlane dependencies by running `bundle install` from the root of this repository.

+#### Additional Fastlane dependencies/notes
-When running any Fastlane lane on Windows that requires `sentry-cli`, bear in mind that sometimes `which sentry-cli` is run. `which` does not exist on Windows, but the similarly named `where` command does, so you can get around any errors stemming from this by aliasing the command `where` to `which`.
+ - When running any Fastlane lane on Windows that requires `sentry-cli`, bear in mind that sometimes `which sentry-cli` is run. `which` does not exist on Windows, but the similarly named `where` command does, so you can get around any errors stemming from this by aliasing the command `where` to `which`.
+ - You need to install [GitVersion](https://github.com/GitTools/GitVersion) yourself.